JedStephens/ExpertChoice/cran-comments.md

 Thank you for the insightful comments.
 I have addressed each of your comments.

 * The title of the package has been shortened.
-* The Description field of the DESCRIPTION file has been shorted and references to the theoretical background of the the methods in the package have been added.
+* The Description field of the DESCRIPTION file has been shorted and references to the theoretical background of the methods in the package have been added.
 * Every function now includes an example.
-The practical vingette still serves as the main reference for how to use the package.
+The practical vignette still serves as the main reference for how to use the package.
 * All cat() functions have been replaced with message()

 I hope that this is satisfactory.